 Defrost the Freezer and Clean the Fridge

 This is another essential pre-Christmas job, especially if youre cooking for large numbers of people.
-We all know that the more you can prepare early and then freeze, the more you can relax on the day.
+We all know that the more victuals you can prepare early on and then freeze, the more you can relax on the day.
+Lord knows we could all use more chill time.

 The benefits of having a clean, frost-free fridge and freezer cannot be underestimated.
-Try to do this in November, and then start to make batches of mince pies and home made sausage rolls to enjoy throughout December with a nice glass of sherry (or two).
+Try to remember to do this in November if possible, and then start to make batches of mince pies and home made sausage rolls to enjoy throughout December with a nice glass of sherry (or two).

 Do you have any tips or suggestions to add to this topic?
 Why not share them with our readers in the comment section below?